georapbox/DOMQuery/docs/README.md

 Q('.error').css({color: 'red'}).addClass('highlight');
 ```

 A DOMQuery object may be empty if a selector doesn't select any elements.
 Any further methods called on that DOMQuery object simply have no effect since they have no elements to act upon.
-In the example below we create an empty DOMQuery object and call a couple of methods on that object without any errors occuring.
+In the example below we create an empty DOMQuery object and call a couple of methods on that object without any errors occurring.

 ```js
 Q().parent().css({color: 'blue'}).toggleClass('foo').attr('data-test', 'test');